vmware-tanzu/function-buildpacks-for-knative/samples/python/cloudevents/txt-to-pdf/README.md

     cat > creds.yaml << EOF
     ---
     triggermesh:
-      accesskey: <your access key from step 2>
+        accesskey: <your AccessKeyId from step 2>
-      secretkey: <your secret key from step 2>
+        secretkey: <your SecretAccessKey from step 2>

     app:
-      accesskey: <your access key from step 3 (This value is different from the one in step 2!)>
+        accesskey: <your AWS_ACCESS_KEY_ID from step 3 (This value is different from the one in step 2!)>
-      secretkey: <your secret key from step 3 (This value is different from the one in step 2!)>
+        secretkey: <your AWS_ACCESS_KEY_ID from step 3 (This value is different from the one in step 2!)>
-      sessionkey: <your session key from step 2>
+        sessionkey: <your SessionToken from step 2>

     bucket_arn: <your bucket ARN from step 1 (Must be the full ARN including the region and account)>
     EOF
     ```

-1. If you want to change the location of the function, you need to define the environment variable `FUNCTION_IMAGE`
+1. (Optional) If you want to change the location of the function, you need to define the environment variable `FUNCTION_IMAGE`
     ```
     export FUNCTION_IMAGE=<your full image url that can be pushed to>
     ```